omegadan/beaming_blue/ReadMe.md

 #So, you want a C# program to solve a maze for you?

 ###Invariants:
-* The maze starts at black and finishes at blue.
+* The maze starts at red and finishes at blue.
 * Maze walls are black.
 * Solution is drawn in green.

+###Usage:
+maze.exe source.png destination.png

 ###Example "Maze 1":

 ![Maze1](maze1.png)